an afternoon of workshops, speakers and resources presented by Knollwood Baptist Church and Interfaith Winston-Salem

-Bill Gaventa is currently the Director of the Summer Institute on Theology and Disability and the Director of the Collaborative on Faith and Disability, along with consulting and writing roles.
-He served as Director of Community and Congregational Supports at the Elizabeth M. Boggs Center on Developmental Disabilities, and Associate Professor, Pediatrics, Robert Wood Johnson Medical School in New Jersey until June 30, 2013.
-He now lives in Waco, Texas.
+Our keynote speaker, Dr. Bill Gaventa, is currently the Director of the Summer Institute on Theology and Disability and the Director of the Collaborative on Faith and Disability.
+Until 2013, Dr. Gaventa served as Director of Community and Congregational Supports at the Elizabeth M. Boggs Center on Developmental Disabilities, and as Associate Professor, Pediatrics, Robert Wood Johnson Medical School in New Jersey.
+He now lives in Austin, Texas.

 Knollwood Baptist Church 330 Knollwood St, Winston-Salem, NC 27104